JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/grammar_and_parser.md

 The above grammar specifies that a property may have or may not have key and value.
 This flexibility allows the IntelliJ Platform to recognize incorrectly defined properties and provide corresponding code analysis and quick-fixes.

-Note that the `SimpleTypes` class in the `elementTypeHolderClass` field above specifies the name of a class that gets generated from the grammar; it doesn't exist at this point.
+Note that the `SimpleTypes` class in the `elementTypeHolderClass` attribute above specifies the name of a class that gets generated from the grammar; it doesn't exist at this point.

 ## Generate a Parser
 Now that the grammar is defined generate a parser with PSI classes via **Generate Parser Code** from the context menu on the *Simple.bnf* file.